atom-haskell/atom-haskell-docs/content/overview/features.md

 #### Code beautify

-You can use `stylish-haskell` utility to indent pragmas, imports and data type definitions.
-Simply select `Prettify` from Haskel IDE menu to apply `stylish-haskell` to current file.
+You can use prettifier filter programs, such as `stylish-haskell`, `hindent` and `brittany`.
+Simply select `Prettify` from Haskel IDE menu to apply prettifier to current file, or choose to prettify on each save.

 ![prettify](https://cloud.githubusercontent.com/assets/7275622/9705081/52d97cf0-54c1-11e5-94f0-96f09e43ada3.gif)